Compliance Snapshot

 How to qualify: the four steps

 Step 1: Complete an approved 40-hour pre-licensing course.
-National Course Portal's Florida 2-40 course is built for DFS approval and includes 9 modules totaling 40 hours, lesson knowledge checks, a practice exam pool, and a Pearson VUE-style final exam.
+National Course Portal's Florida 2-40 course is DFS-approved and includes 9 modules totaling 40 hours, lesson knowledge checks, a 3,035-question independently authored practice bank, unlimited randomized practice exams at no extra cost, statute citations in every answer rationale, and a Pearson VUE-style final exam.

 Step 2: Pass the Pearson VUE state exam (95 questions, 120 minutes, 70% to pass).
 Schedule at any Pearson VUE test center after the pre-licensing certificate is on file with DFS.